A Singleton Bound for Lattice Schemes: Singleton Bound

-where $\alpha_L = \lfloor \frac{d-1}{2} \rfloor$. \end{proof}
+where $\alpha_L = \lfloor \frac{d-2}{2} \rfloor$. \end{proof}

-The bound is weak when the minimum distance $d$ is comparable to the code dimension $n$.
-However when the minimum distance is smaller than code dimension, the tightness of the bound is not apparent.
-Therefore we investigate the behaviour of our bounds, at such ranges, by plotting it with other bounds in the literature.
+Although this is a new upper bound, the tightness of the bound is not apparent.
+Therefore we investigate the behavior of our bounds, at such ranges, by plotting it with other bounds in the literature.
 We will compare our bound (LSB) to the Gilbert Varshamov bound (EV-GVB) proposed in \cite{EtzVar} for various values of the minimum distance.
 Further, we will plot points achieved by various codes in the literature.

 The plot is shown in Fig. \ref{fig_drawing}.
 The minimum distance of the projective code and the finite field size has been fixed at $4$ and $2$ respectively, throughout this section.
-The plot clearly shows our upper bound above the EV-GV lower bound.
+The plot clearly shows our upper bound above the lower bound EV-GVB.
 The points marked 'EtzSilb codes' and 'KhKs code' are the code parameters reported in \cite{EtzSilb2009} and \cite{KhalKschi} respectively, for $q=2$ and $d=4$.

 Fig. \ref{fig_drawing} shows that the EtzSilb codes and KhKs codes are close to optimal for $q=2$ and $d=4$.
 The KhKs code sizes are roughly $3$ bits away from the upper bound.
-It has already been observed that the distance drop in projective spaces is variable and thus we believe that our bound is weak for larger values of $d$.